Theme

 CopilotKit is a frontend stack for building agent-native applications, generative UI, shared state, chat interfaces, backend tool rendering, and human-in-the-loop workflows.

 The repository presents CopilotKit as an SDK for full-stack agentic applications, with React and Angular paths, setup commands for new or existing projects, AG-UI protocol work, examples, documentation, and cloud-related materials.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is